Guide to Graduate Study

 A research assistantship (RA) entails work on a faculty research project not necessarily related to the student's dissertation.
 RAs work 15 to 20 hours per week.
 If the research project directly relates to the student's dissertation, then the appointment is a graduate research assistantship (GRA), in which case the time spent on research connected with the project is expected to be significant; hours spent on assignments are not tracked.

 The John S. Knight Institute for Writing in the Disciplines allots the Linguistics department TA-ships for our graduate students to teach First-Year Writing Seminars.
 This program emphasizes the humanities and social sciences and provides graduate students in all fields the opportunity to lead small undergraduate writing seminars.
 All graduate student instructors of First-Year Writing Seminars are required to take Writing 7100: Teaching Writing, a summer or fall semester one-credit course that provides a thorough pedagogical and experiential grounding in teaching.
 The Department of Linguistics has approved courses that are offered as a writing seminar.
-See the Graduate Field Assistant for the list of seminars.
+See Jenny for the list of seminars.
 Students who have taught an FWS before may submit a proposal for a new FWS, preferably in consultation with a faculty FWS supervisor.
 If you would like to propose a new writing seminar, you will need to fill out the pre-EPC form.
-See the Graduate Field Assistant for the form.
+See Jenny for the form.
 The Buttrick-Crippen Fellowship provides a full year of support during which the Fellow can devote him- or herself to the study and practice of teaching composition within and beyond the context of his or her discipline.
 The Buttrick-Crippen Fellow will spend the fall semester preparing a new First-Year Writing Seminar for the John S. Knight Institute for Writing in the Disciplines and will teach that seminar in the spring.

 Students may serve as language instructors for their TA-ship.
 These also involve 15 hours a week.
 Students with appropriate language background who are given such assignments are required to fulfill the respective department’s training requirements, which may include taking a course in language pedagogy.